The Scott O’Neal Band Call Me Mr. Blues

 O’Neal, on guitar and vocals, is joined by guitarist Brian Waterbury; keyboardist Carl Dalgren; bassist Mark Winley; and drummer Mike Hutchenson.
 Backing vocalists include Mary Kelley, Meri McKee, and Casandra Long.
 The horn section includes Max Bouchard, trombone; Brad Moors, trumpet and flugelhorn; and Alex Holland, tenor and alto saxophones.
 The horn arrangements are by Dalgren.
 The album is co-produced by O’Neal and Col. Darryl Harrelson and recorded at Raven Sound Studios in Prescott, Arizona.
 All of the songs were written by O’Neal.

-On “Love Somebody,” O’Neal chimes, “late at night when the moon is rising and your laying all alone, stareing at the ceiling, wondering why nobody is calling on the phone, you get the feeling like you’ve done somebody wrong, I get the feeling your cols as ice…you got to love somebody, you got to love somebody, somebody like me.”
+On “Love Somebody,” O’Neal chimes, “Late at night when the moon is bright and you’re laying all alone, wondering why nobody is calling you on the phone.
+You get the feeling, like you’ve done somebody wrong, I’m telling you, you’re cold as ice and it’s been going on way too long.
+You’ve got to love somebody, you’ve got to love somebody, somebody like me.”

-“Just Another Day,” with the horns, features O’Neal as he chants, “Just another day, in the neighborhood, me and Jimmy plans were looking real good, no one cares…how we pass our time away, maybe I could see somebody, someday…just another day in the neighborhood.”
+“Just Another Day,” with the horns, features O’Neal as he chants, “Just another day in the neighborhood, me and Jimmy Slim, we’re up to no good.
+No work, all play, that’s how we pass out time away.
+Sitting by the road side just thinking away, maybe I could be somebody someday.
+Gonna do what I want and not what I should, ’cause it’s just another day in the neighborhood.”

-“Givin’ Me the Blues,” with some great organ from Dalgren and the twin guitars, features O’Neal as he cries out, “You got lost with him in mind…your gonna wake up, breaking down from the weight of it all, you got trouble on your way, I got news for you, baby, your givin’ me the blues.”
+“Givin’ Me the Blues,” with some great organ from Dalgren and the twin guitars, features O’Neal as he cries out, “You’ve got trouble coming your way, it’s getting closer day after day, Now listen baby I can’t stick around, to see you pick yourself up off the ground.
+I’ve got news for you, I know when I’m gettin used.
+Yea I’ve got some news for you, baby, you’re givin’ me the blues.”

-“It Ain’t Worth Bitin’,” with piano from Dalgren, features O’Neal as he swears, “Louisiana hot sauce laying on chicken and barbque…nothin else is worth a fact it ain’t worth bitin’ if it don’t bite back, you gotta give your mouth a fact, it ain’t worth bitin’ if it don’t bite back.”
+“It Ain’t Worth Bitin’,” with piano from Dalgren, features O’Neal as he swears, “Louisiana hot sauce lay it on thick, you can start a fire pretty damn quick.
+Smoke house barbeque, chili peppers too, make mine hot and greasy nothin’ else will do.
+It’s gonna give your mouth a smack, ’cause it ain’t woth bitin’ if it don’t bite back.”

-“That’s What Love Is” is a slow blues featuring O’Neal as he declares, “your smile is like sunshine, it brightens up my day…you tender love late at night…let’s take our chances and roll the dice…well, start all over again…that’s what love is.”
+“That’s What Love Is” is a slow blues featuring O’Neal as he declares, “your smile is the sunshine brightens up my day, let me wipe your tears on a cloudy day.
+Your sweet kisses in the morning light, your tender loving late at night.
+Whatever it takes I will find a way, to make you feel love each and every day.
+Let’s take our chances and roll the dice and start all over again.
+That’s what love is.”

-On “Free Man,” O’Neal belts, “Look no further, I got a story to tell, that woman I love, she puts me through hell, woke up this morning and she was gone, looked all around but she was nowhere to be found, now she’s one, and I’m a free man.”
+On “Free Man,” O’Neal belts, “Look here, I got a story to tell.
+That woman I love, she puts me through hell.
+Woke up this morning and she was gone, looked all around but she was nowhere to be found.
+Now she’s gone, and I’m a free man.”

-The closer, “Time for Walkin’,” with more great piano from Dalgren, features O’Neal as he croons, “Baby, baby, why do you want to do me that way, you turned my sunshine into a rainy day, I love you baby, you know that’s a fact, but it all just hides the fact…it’s time for walkin’.
-Love can make you happy, keep your feet on the floor, but it’s time for walkin’.”
+The closer, “Time for Walkin’,” with more great piano from Dalgren, features O’Neal as he croons, “Baby, baby why you wanna do me that way, you turned my sunshine into a rainy day.
+I love you baby, you know that’s a fact, but it’s all a losing game, the cards are stacked.
+I’m tired of talkin’, it’s time for walkin.
+All your dirty dealin’ days are through I’m walkin’ out on you.
+It’s time for walkin’.”

 O’Neal proves himself a great singer/songwriter and guitarist on these fine tunes.
 Call Me Mr. Blues should help Scott O’Neal receive wider recognition, as it demands to be listened to.
 Thank you, Mr. Blues.